bombcheck/FB.Light/README.md

-# FB.Light Responsive LED Control
+# FB.Light WS2812B WiFi-LED-Strip-Controller

-Using this while playing around with WS2812-LEDs.
-Mixed up doctormord's great work with Aaron Liddiment's Matrix and Text-Libs to implement a nice, NTP-driven clock and build a decent RGB-LED-Lamp (milk glass / 11x8 LEDs) with it:
+Based upon doctormord's great mixture, this software is intended to act as a full-featured WiFi-LED-Strip-Controller for WS2812B-LEDs.
+I added some new effects to doctormord's work and integrated Aaron Liddiment's Matrix and Text-Libs to implement a nice, NTP-driven clock.
+As a prove of concept I finally build a decent RGB-LED-Lamp (milk glass / 11x8 LEDs) with it:

 ![Confetti-Mode](https://breakout.bernis-hideout.de/git/FB.Light/confetti_1_small.gif)
 ![Juggle-Mode](https://breakout.bernis-hideout.de/git/FB.Light/juggle_small.gif)
 ![Confetti-Mode with clock](https://breakout.bernis-hideout.de/git/FB.Light/confetti_clock_small.gif)
 ![BPM-Mode with clock](https://breakout.bernis-hideout.de/git/FB.Light/bpm_clock_small.gif)

+## Features

+* Runs on an ESP8266 (I used a NodeMCU-board with an ESP-12E).
+* Easy integration into your existing WiFi network.
+* Responsive user interface which can be used with any desktop or mobile web browser.
+* Static color can be selected with a decent, delay-free colorwheel.
+* Many different effect-modes which can be tweaked and customized.
+They look great on both strips and matrices.
+* Customizable, scrolling, NTP-driven clock (only useful on a matrix).
+Can be combined with the other effects.
+* API to integrate the controller in existing home automation environments.
+* Firmware upgradeable via web interface.
+* Debug-Output can be viewed via telnet session.

 ## Used libraries / software